sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/export-projects.rst

 ==============

 Fire allows you to export Projects and download them to your computer.
-This is useful when moving Pipelines from one environment to another.
+This is useful when moving Projects from one environment to another.

 Below are the steps for exporting Projects in Fire.